-In 2020-21, SARM continues to administer the Plant Health Network (CAP-PHN) program aimed to provide a human capacity component to support rural municipalities (RM) and First Nations (FNB), south of the Northern Administrative District, dealing with a variety of agricultural crop pest issues throughout the Province.
+SARM continues to administer the Plant Health Network program aimed to provide a human capacity component to support RMs and First Nations south of the Northern Administrative District, dealing with a variety of agricultural crop pest issues throughout the Province.
 Once again, this program will be fully funded through the Canadian Agricultural Partnership agreement to a maximum for $715,000 in its third year (April 1, 2020 to March 31, 2021).

-Refer to the CAP-PHN Program Guidelines for more detailed information on the role the PHOs and how they can assist you.
+Refer to the CAP-PHN Program Guidelines for detailed information on the role of PHOs and how they can assist you.
+Additionally you can contact the PHO located in your SARM Division.